-Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #648) as the Esso Delaware Valley for Esso Shipping of Wilmington, Delaware.
+Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #648) as the Esso Delaware Valley for the Esso Shipping Company of Wilmington, Delaware.

 In 1972, Esso Shipping became Exxon Shipping of Wilmington, Delaware where the tug was renamed as the Exxon Delaware Valley.
 However, Exxon later renamed the tug as the Exxon San Jacinto.

-In 1988, Exxon then merged with Mobil to form SeaRiver Maritime of Houston, Texas.
+In 1993, the Exxon Shipping Company merged with the Mobil Oil Corporation of New York, New York.
+To form SeaRiver Maritime of Houston, Texas.
 Where the tug was renamed as the S/R San Jacinto.

-She is powered by two Caterpillar 12-D398 Turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
-She is a twin screw tug with kort nozzles.
+Powered by two Caterpillar 12-D398 turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
+She is a twin screw tug, fitted kort nozzles and flanking rudders.

-The tug is outfitted with two fire monitors rated at 1,500 Gallons Per Minute.
+She is also outfitted with two fire monitors rated at 1,500 Gallons Per Minute.